 Plakias is a nice and relaxed holiday resort, which is neither too big nor too small.
 The town has the basic types of shops and supermarkets to accommodate the tourists.

 There is also a fine selection of cafés, restaurants and small bars.
-The hotels are mainly small and family-owned, but the Alianthos Garden Hotel is a nice and large hotel close to the beach.
-It is highly recommended and, according to the users on Tripadvisor, it is the best hotel in town.
+The hotels are mainly small and family-owned, but the Plakias Resorts is a nice and large hotel close to the beach.
+It is highly recommended by the users on Tripadvisor.

 You will find some other nice beaches close to Plakias, such as Damnoni, Ammoudi and Shinaria a few kilometres to the East.